 Term and Amendment of Resolution

-11.1 (1) This Resolution shall be reviewed after 10 5 years of its entry into force, and every X years thereafter.
+11.1 (1) This Resolution shall be reviewed after [10 / OR 5 years] of its entry into force, and every [X] years thereafter.

-11.2 This Resolution may be amended by a decision of the Commission [after the initial term set out in Article 11.1(1), including to ensure that the allocation recognizes the interests, aspirations, needs and special requirements of Developing States, in particular least developed States and Small Island Developing States that are coastal States.
-In this respect, this Resolution shall remain in effect until amended or replaced by the Commission.
+11.2 This Resolution may be amended by a decision of the Commission [after the initial term set out in Article 11.1(1)], including to ensure that the allocation recognizes the interests, aspirations, needs and special requirements of Developing States, [in particular least developed States and Small Island Developing States that are coastal States].
+[In this respect, this Resolution shall remain in effect until amended or replaced by the Commission.]

 Safeguard